-They hold resources for the county but does not include the area administered by Conwy Borough Council.
+Denbighshire Record Office holds resources for the county but does not include the area administered by Conwy Borough Council.
 These resources include documents, manuscripts, maps and photographs and date from the twelfth to the twenty-first century.

 Their aim is to collect and preserve documents relating to the history of the area and to make these resources accessible to the public.

 Opening hours can be found by going to their opening times page.